WayV: 2019: Debut, Take Off and Take Over the Moon

-2020: Awaken the World and NCT 2020
+2020: Awaken the World and NCT 2020 Resonance

 In 2020, WayV was the second group from SM Entertainment to hold a live online concert, jointly organized by SM Entertainment and Naver as part of the world's first online-dedicated live concert series, Beyond LIVE.
-The live concert, which was WayV first-ever concert and titled WayV - Beyond the Vision, was held on May 3.
+The live concert, which was WayV first-ever concert and titled WayV – Beyond the Vision, was held on May 3.
 The group performed songs from their prior albums, as well as a mashup of "Turn Back Time" and "Bad Alive", two tracks on their first studio album Awaken the World that was set for release five weeks later on June 9, 2020.

 Awaken the World was preceded by an online game designed for smartphones, challenging players to unlock teaser images of the individual members.
 Additionally, individual video teasers of the members were released across different platforms.
 Both the album's physical edition and the music video of its lead single "Turn Back Time" were released following a delay to remove potential issues with the outfits used in its promotional visual content.
 Upon its release, WayV earned their first top-three entry on Tencent Music's UNI Chart (previously known as Yo!
 Bang) and the Gaon Album Chart.
 The album also peaked at number nine on the Billboard World Albums chart, while "Turn Back Time" ranked at number twelve on the World Digital Song Sales chart.
 Awaken the World became the group's first release to chart on Japanese music charts, appearing on both Billboard Japan Hot Albums and Oricon Weekly Albums Chart.
 Subsequently, the group released a Korean version of "Turn Back Time" digitally with an accompanied similar music video.
 On July 29, an English version of the track "Bad Alive" was released as a digital single.
 The single ranked at number one on QQ Music's Daily Digital Sales chart and earned Gold certification within hours of its release.
 It peaked at number six on the platform's weekly chart.

 WayV participated in NCT's project NCT 2020, which included members of WayV, the other NCT subunits, and two new members.
 The group released their album in two parts, with NCT 2020 Resonance Pt.
 1 released in October and NCT 2020 Resonance Pt.
 2 in November, marking WayV's first official promotion as an NCT subunit and Xiaojun, Hendery, and Yangyang's official induction as NCT members.
-For the album, WayV recorded the song "月之迷 (Nectar)", which debuted at number twelve on the UNI Chart.
+WayV recorded the song "月之迷 (Nectar)" for the album, which debuted at number twelve on the UNI Chart, while members Lucas and Xiaojun participated in promotion for the album's lead single "Make a Wish (Birthday Song)" promotion.

 By the end of the year, WayV received international awards from Mnet Asian Music Awards and Asia Artist Awards and ranked third on the UNI Chart Top 10 Groups of 2020 based on their achievements on the local chart.